 - wraparound case management services including advocacy and collaboration with schools, the court system, DCF and other community resources

 MDFT has been validated for use as a:

 - step-down from residential or drug treatment facilities

-MDFT serves adolescents ages of 9-18 in Hartford, West Hartford and Windsor.
+MDFT serves adolescents ages of 9-18 in Hartford, West Hartford and Windsor (East of the River).
 MDFT also works with adolescents as they transition out of inpatient programs or other residential facilities.

 Clients must be referred from the following referral sources: Connecticut Department of Children and Families (DCF), Juvenile Court System, Care Coordination, school social workers/psychologists, clinicians and other community providers.